 In most instances, and where possible, we will ask for your consent prior to collecting or sharing your personal information.
 However, in accordance with the Child, Youth and Family Services Act, there may be circumstances whereby your personal information may be collected and/or shared with others without your prior consent.

-DCAS primarily uses the Child Protection Information Network (CPIN) for storing information needed to deliver child welfare services.
-In CPIN, information is stored in person, case and provider records that are designed to hold the unique information for each service.
+We primarily use CPIN for storing information needed to deliver child welfare services.
+Information is stored in person, case and provider records that are designed to hold the unique information for each service.
 Person, case and provider records are linked when appropriate to create an overall picture of a client’s or caregiver’s child protection services.
 CPIN records are kept indefinitely.

 In certain, limited circumstances we also use a secondary legacy case management system to help us deliver services.
 We keep this information because it might be necessary for future cases, and because former service recipients may ask to see their records.